This option is designed for those students with a completed bachelor's degree or near completion of a degree that will be finished prior to admission.

 - Organic Chemistry and Biochemistry

-International students must submit an official transcript evaluation from World Education Services (WES) directly to CASPA.
-For more information on WES, please visit www.wes.org
+International students must submit an official transcript evaluation from an approved service directly to CASPA.
+Our preferred service is World Education Services (WES).
+For more information on WES, please visit www.wes.org All prerequisite courses must be completed at a U.S. institution.

 AP examination credit can be utilized to fulfill undergraduate prerequisite coursework only if the credit is documented on the college transcript of the granting institution.
-CLEP credit is acceptable only for non-science prerequisite coursework.
+As of 2016, CLEP credit is not acceptable.
+Online courses may be used to fulfill prerequisite coursework, however, minimum credits, need for lab, and course grade requirements are the same for in-class or online courses.